CameronG7/passwordGenarator_module3/README.md

 ## Credits

-Just me, using the knowledge given to me the the UCB bootcamp.
+Just me, using the knowledge given to me in the UCB bootcamp.

 ## License